Parashu96/MS-EXCEL_Projects/README.md

 2) Bike purchasing rate is more in males

-3)The middle Age group( Age 31 t0 55) people purchasing bikes more
+3) The middle Age group( Age 31 t0 55) people purchasing bikes more